wadearnold/docs/docs/tutorials/ach-server.md

 {"files":[],"error":null}
 ```

+You can also send [an example PPD ACH file we have](https://github.com/moov-io/ach/blob/master/test/testdata/ppd-valid.json) to any ACH service or read through HTTP examples in [Ruby](https://github.com/moov-io/ruby-ach-demo) and [Go](https://github.com/moov-io/ach/blob/master/examples/http/main.go).

 #### Running ACH Server on a local Docker host

-To run the ACH Server locally simply run:
+First, please [read over their getting started guide](https://docs.docker.com/get-started/) then to run the ACH Server locally:

 ```
 $ docker run moov/ach:v0.6.0 # Use the latest released version